Santa Croce, Padua: Architecture and Decoration

 The façade was designed to be a monument at the end of the Borgo Santa Croce, running from the Prato della Valle to the outer wall.
 It has a pediment supported by pilasters and half-columns of Corinthian order.
 Two circular turrets lighten the architecture.
 The main door has a curved tympanum under the inscription that commemorates the consecration of the church.
-The late-Baroque and early Neoclassical design was by the architect Girolamo Frigimelica of Padua.
+The late-Baroque and early Neoclassical design was by the architect Girolamo Frigimelica Roberti of Padua.
 The bell tower on the side of the twentieth-century church is built on the area of the cemetery.

 The well-lit nave features a rich decoration on which is placed a series of openings in fenestrated fake balcony, probably as choirs.
 The presbytery with semicircular apse is decorated with impressive semi-columns.
 The ceiling of the church is decorated with coffers, stucco and gilding.
 The frescoes have been attributed to Gualtieri, Girolamo dal Santo, Domenico Campagnola, and Stefano Dall' Arzere.

 The main altar has two angels sculpted by Antonio Bonazza (1698–1763) surmounted by a canopy.
 The apse has a wooden choir.
 The church has four altarpieces by Giovanni Battista Mariotti (1690–1748), including depicting the founder of the Somaschi order San Girolamo Miani praying in a grotto.
 Another fresco depicting the Holy Heart of Jesus was painted by Giovanni Dandolo.

 Through a door on the right, one can enter the Cappella della Madonna della Neve (Chapel of the Madonna of the Snows) and the Sala del Redentore or Oratory of the Confraternity of the Redeemer.
 The oratory dates to the 15th century and was the home of the former Confraternity of the Corpo di Cristo di Santa Croce established at the end of the 15th century.
 The confraternity was involved in tending to the poor and burying the impoverished.
 The frescoes of the oratory have been restored.